 Courtesy of Round Rock Express.

 21. Give the kids a workout at the Austin Bouldering Project, the world’s largest bouldering gym, where they can safely climb to their hearts’ content.
-There is no minimum age — if a child can walk, they can scamper up a wall.
+There's no minimum age — if a child can walk, they can scamper up a wall.
 And the floor is padded to protect climbers who take a tumble.

 23. For an adrenaline rush coupled with a beautiful view, Lake Travis Zipline Adventures offers five pulse-pounding ziplines (one being the longest in Texas) to whisk your brood away on an exciting outdoor adventure.